MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide.md

 # Create a guide in the Dynamics 365 Guides PC app

 In Microsoft Dynamics 365 Guides, you always create a guide in the PC app.
-After you create the guide, you can [structure it in the Outline page](structure-guide.md), and then [add instruction text and 2D media or 3D holograms](pc-app-step-editor-overview.md).
+After you create the guide, you can [structure it in the Outline page](structure-guide.md), and then [add steps and 3D content or 2D media](pc-app-step-editor-overview.md).

 1. [Open the PC app](install-sign-in-pc-app.md).